 Misha frowned trying to clear his thoughts. ”Well, this was just something that popped into my mind… Don’t go gossiping to anyone, least of all to Ivo,” Misha muttered and Dima smiled. ”If you talk to Ivo then the whole town will find out,” he continued.

-”I won’t.”
-The younger brother promised with amusement.
+”I won’t,” the younger brother promised with amusement.

 ”Good.
 I’ll go and find Joni now.”
 Misha said and got up.
-Dima watched after his brother and grinned, who would have ever thought?
+Dima watched after his brother and grinned, who would have thought?

 After searching for some time, Misha noticed Joni and Kasper at one secluded table talking to each other.
-He could guess why Joni was talking to Kasper, he had revealed that he felt some kind of guilt about his behavior against the other in his past.
-Misha sighed and walked closer to the younger men, in a way it was admirable that Joni could now take responsibility about his behavior differently than before, but Kasper was far from innocent.
+He could guess why Joni was talking to Kasper, he had revealed that he felt some kind of guilt about his behavior towards the other in his past.
+Misha sighed and walked closer to the younger men, in a way it was admirable that Joni could now take responsibility for his behavior differently than before, but Kasper was far from innocent.
 Misha stopped by the table and grinned when Joni looked up to him with surprise.

 ”Hi, it’s surely been a long time”, he chuckled nervously.
 Misha glared at him, wrapped his arm around Joni’s shoulders and Kasper took it as a cue to leave. ”I’ll go and get the drinks, the others are probably waiting by now.”
 He said as he got up.